Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/Workspace.md

 Azure Synapse Analytics requires users in Azure Owner or Azure Contributor roles at the resource-group to control management of its dedicated SQL pools, Spark pools, and Integration runtimes.
 In addition to this, users and the workspace system-identity must be granted Storage Blob Data Contributor access to the ADLS Gen2 storage container associated with the Synapse workspace.

-#### Manage application identities securely and automatically

-Azure Synapse Workspace supports managed identities for its Azure resources.
-Use managed identities with Azure Synapse Workspace instead of creating service principals to access other resources.
-Azure Synapse Workspace can natively authenticate to the Azure services/resources that supports Azure AD authentication through a pre-defined access grant rule without using credentials hard coded in source code or configuration files.

-### What are Managed identities?

-·    **System-assigned**.
-Some Azure services allow you to enable a managed identity directly on a service instance.
-When you enable a system-assigned managed identity, an identity is created in Azure AD.
-The identity is tied to the lifecycle of that service instance.

-·    **User-assigned**.
-You may also create a managed identity as a standalone Azure resource.
-You can [create a user-assigned managed identity](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal) and assign it to one or more instances of an Azure service.
-For user-assigned managed identities, the identity is managed separately from the resources that use it.

 ### Security RBAC